devopsdays/devopsdays-web/content/events/2017-portland/speakers/geshan-manandhar.md

 +++

-Geshan is an seasoned software engineer, with more than 8 years of software development experience.
+Geshan is a seasoned software engineer, with more than 8 years of software development experience.
 Currently in Dubai, UAE serving Namshi as Quality and Maintenance Lead.
 He has a keen interest on REST architecture, Service Oriented Architecture (SOA) and Microservices.
 He believes in agile methods for software engineering.
 He is also interested in Quality Assurance (QA), blogging is something he likes to do in his free time.